-(b) To qualify for an early education lead teacher endorsement, an applicant shall

-(1) hold a valid teacher certificate issued under 4 AAC 12.305; and

-(2) submit documentation to the department that the applicant has

-(A) completed, or will complete within two years of the applicant's date of hire by the school district, a minimum of six credit hours in early childhood education that includes three credit hours, or the equivalent, of an evidence-based reading training course that
+- (b) To qualify for an early education lead teacher endorsement, an applicant shall - (1) hold a valid teacher certificate issued under 4 AAC 12.305; and - (2) submit documentation to the department that the applicant has - (A) completed, or will complete within two years of the applicant's date of hire by the school district, a minimum of six credit hours in early childhood education; or - (B) two or more years of experience teaching kindergarten or an early education program and has completed an evidence-based reading training course approved by the department that includes a summative assessment.
+(Eff. //; Register )

-(i) is approved by the department; and

-(ii) includes a summative assessment; or

-(B) two or more years of experience teaching kindergarten or an early education program and has completed three credit hours, or the equivalent, of an evidence-based reading training course that

-(i) is approved by the department; and

-(ii) includes a summative assessment.
-(Eff. //; Register

-) Authority: AS 14.07.020 AS 14.07.060 AS 14.07.165 AS 14.20.015 AS 14.20.020 teachers. (a) A person employed by a school district to teach kindergarten through grade 3 shall obtain a K-3 educator endorsement under this subsection.
+AS 14.20.015 AS 14.20.020

+4 AAC 12.393.
+Endorsement requirements for K-3 teachers and district reading teachers. (a) A person employed by a school district to teach kindergarten through grade 3 shall obtain a K-3 educator endorsement under this subsection.
 To qualify for a K-3 educator endorsement, an applicant shall